Appointments and Membership

 Associate members do not make the promise but may wear the uniform (POR 3.1).
 They are not entitled to wear the purple membership badge as they are not full members.
 They can become full members by making their promise and this should be recorded by the Secretary.
 Awards can be recommended and service is accrued, by both Full and Associate members.

 Officers and committee members require a DBS.
 The DBS is important as it checks their ability to hold the trustee role, as well as other aspects.
+Group sub-committee members are also required to have a DBS (but not the District and County equivalents).
 Officers and committee members are voted on and approved by the Scout Council at the AGM.
 All the other roles are voted on and approved by the relevant exec committee.

 ALL exec members were required to be entered on to Compass and a DBS check done since 2016 when it was introduced in POR.